Detection and Tracking of Multiple Mice Using Part Proposal Networks: Experimental Results

-Overall, our approach is not the fastest in multi-mice tracking, but reaches the best accuracy.
+Overall, our approach is not the fastest in multi-mice tracking, but sustains the best accuracy.
 Fig. \ref{fig:tracking_results} shows exemplar tracking results of the test sequences in the proposed Multi-Mice PartsTrack dataset.